hirak99/steam_deck_encryption/README.md

 1. Remove `blackist=tpm` from /etc/default/grub.
 This is needed to be able to use encryption with LUKS.
 2. Run `sudo update-grub` and reboot.

-NOTE: Every time Steam OS updates, you will need to run only step 2 above.
+NOTE: After you have done this once, every time Steam OS updates you will need to run only step 2 above.

 ## Step 1: Create an encrypted container, and copy your home to it